 - Storage is a breeze; they roll up to squeeze in tight spots in a sailboat kitchen

 - They are great for baking and any scenario where you would use parchment paper

-I have used the Silpat brand for more than 15 years and can attest to their quality.
+I have used the Silpat brand for over 15 years and can attest to its quality.
 They’ll last forever if you treat them well—no knives or cutting on the mat and no harsh dish soap.